katcipis/sophia/notes/bitcoin.md

 since the beginning of the times (because the ledger is public), which doesn't seem like something desirable.

-All other alternatives to this end up involving some third party, and then some misconception on how in this case it will be much better than a classic third party, when it is essentially the same and there you go having to trust something.
+All other alternatives to this end up involving some third party (escrow), and then some misconception on how in this case it will be much better than a "classic" third party, when it is essentially the same and there you go having to trust some third party (because it is inevitable).

 It is a very human way to structure things with a neutral mediator to solve disputes, because disputes are very common and sometimes (or most of times) they don't get solved